gedwards7371/AER201-Microcontroller/README.md

 # AER201-Microcontroller

 Program for an autonomous can sorting machine.
-Microcontroller used: PIC18F4620
+Microcontroller used: PIC18F4620.
+Noteworthy files will be described below

 #.c files
 ###main.c
-- Calls initialization functions and runs the main loop
+- Calls initialization functions and runs the main operation loop

 ###sort.c
 - The can-sorting algorithm and actuator/sensor helper functions